Maratha Navy: Formative years

 In 1679, Shivaji annexed the island of Khanderi, which was 11 mi off the entrance to Mumbai.
 In response the English and the Siddi repeatedly attacked the island, but they were unable to oust the Maratha from the islands.

 In 1674, the year of Shivaji's coronation, the Portuguese at Goa acknowledged the Maratha naval power and sent their emissary to Shivaji with gifts; they signed a treaty of friendship.
 Around this time, the Maratha Navy's strength was around 5,000 men and 57 warships.
 During its expedition to Karwar (present-day Karnataka), the navy possessed around 85 assorted Gallivats (warboat) ranging from 30 to 150 tons and 3 three-masted Gurabs/Grabs (warship).

-Under Sambhaji Maharaj
+Under Sambhaji

 The Maratha Navy fought many battles during Sambhaji Maharaj's reign from 1680 to 1689.
 Maynak Bhandari, Darya sarang and Daulat Khan were the admirals of the Maratha Navy in Sambhaji's reign.

-The Siddis of Janjira formed an alliance with Aurangzeb and started to raid Maratha villages in Konkanin 1681.
+The Siddis of Janjira formed an alliance with Aurangzeb and started to raid Maratha villages in Konkan in 1681.
 Aurangzeb had planned to blockade Sambhaji's territories from all sides and raids by the Siddis was part of that strategy.
 On his part, Sambhaji wanted to capture the strategically important fort of Janjira to dominate trade in the Arabian Sea.In late 1681, Sambhaji launched an amphibious siege on Janjira with 20,000 soldiers from the army and navy, commanding the force personally.
 Sambhaji planned to win the fort by deceiving Siddi.
 He sent a party led by senior Maratha Commander Kondaji Farzand to Siddi under the pretext of a fake quarrel with him.